Tommy Makem: Biography

 Makem was born and raised in Keady, County Armagh (the "Hub of the Universe" as Makem always said), in Northern Ireland.
-His mother Sarah Makem was an important source of traditional Irish music, who was visited and recorded by, among others, Diane Guggenheim Hamilton, Jean Ritchie, Peter Kennedy and Sean O'Boyle.
-His father Peter Makem was a fiddler who also played the bass drum in a local pipe band named "Oliver Plunkett", after a Roman Catholic martyr of the reign of Charles II of England.
+His mother Sarah Makem, an important source of traditional Irish music, was visited and recorded by among others Diane Guggenheim Hamilton, Jean Ritchie, Peter Kennedy and Sean O'Boyle.
+His father Peter Makem was a fiddler who also played the bass drum in a local pipe band named "Oliver Plunkett" after a Roman Catholic martyr of the reign of Charles II of England.
 His brother and sister were folk musicians also.
-Young Tommy Makem, from the age of 8, was a member of the St. Patrick's church choir for 15 years where he sang Gregorian chant and motets.
+From the age of 8, Makem was a member of the St. Patrick's church choir for 15 years where he sang Gregorian chant and motets.
 He did not learn to read music but he made it in his "own way".

 Makem started to work at 14 as a clerk in a garage and later he worked for a while as a barman at Mone's Bar, a local pub, and as a local correspondent for The Armagh Observer.

-He emigrated to the United States in 1955, carrying his few possessions and a set of bagpipes (from his time in a pipe band).
+He emigrated to the United States in 1955, carrying his few possessions and a set of bagpipes from his time in a pipe band.
 Arriving in Dover, New Hampshire, Makem worked at Kidder Press, where in 1956 his hand was accidentally crushed by a press.
 With his arm in a sling, he left Dover for New York to pursue an acting career.

 The Clancys and Makem were signed to Columbia Records in 1961.
 The same year, at the Newport Folk Festival, Makem and Joan Baez were named the most promising newcomers on the American folk scene.
-During the 1960s, the Clancy Brothers and Tommy Makem performed sellout concerts at such venues as Carnegie Hall, and made television appearances on shows like The Ed Sullivan Show and The Tonight Show.
+During the 1960s, the Clancy Brothers and Tommy Makem performed sold out concerts at such venues as Carnegie Hall and made television appearances on shows like The Ed Sullivan Show and The Tonight Show.
 The group performed for President John F. Kennedy.
 They also played in smaller venues such as the Gate of Horn in Chicago.
-They appeared jointly in the UK Albums Chart in April 1966, when Isn't It Grand Boys reached number 22.
+They appeared jointly in the UK Albums Chart in April 1966 when Isn't It Grand Boys reached number 22.